Jyothika

 Jyothika Saravanan (born 18 October 1978) is an Indian actress and producer who primarily works in Tamil and Hindi films.
-She has received several accolades including a National Film Award, five Filmfare Awards South, six Tamil Nadu State Film Awards (including a record for Best Actress award for four times) and Kalaimamani Award.
+She has received several accolades including a National Film Award, five Filmfare Awards South, six Tamil Nadu State Film Awards (a record for Best Actress award for five times) and Kalaimamani Award.
 Jyothika is regarded among the most prolific actresses in Tamil cinema, and has been ranked among the best South Indian actresses.

-Jyothika debuted in films with the Hindi film Doli Saja Ke Rakhna (1997), directed by Priyadarshan.
+The Hindi-language Doli Saja Ke Rakhna (1997), directed by Priyadarshan, was Jyothika's film debut.
 She starred in her first Tamil film Vaalee (1999) and her first Telugu film Tagore (2003), opposite Chiranjeevi.
 She received her first Filmfare Award for Best Female Debut - South for the former film.
 She was awarded the Filmfare Best Tamil Actress Award for Kushi (2000).
 A string of successful films followed and Jyothika gained prominence for her performances in Kushi (2000), Dumm Dumm Dumm(2001), Poovellam Un Vasam (2001), Kaakha Kaakha (2004), Perazhagan (2004), Chandramukhi (2005) and Mozhi, (2007), for the latter three she won Tamil Nadu State Film Award for Best Actress.
 For the movie, Mozhi, she was in the final three for National Film Award for Best Actress for her outstanding performance, however she lost the award to Umashree for the Kannada film Gulabi Talkies.

 She has a record of holding maximum number of nominations with 16 for Best Tamil Actress at South Filmfare Awards.